Scholarship for future Lawyers

 - Already been accepted to an accredited institution of higher education, and be planning to attend your first year of law school in the fall of 2017.

 - An academic achievement record that reflects an undergraduate minimum 3.0 GPA.

 If you meet all of these requirements, you are eligible for the application and must submit the following materials by July 22, 2016:

 • A one- to three-page typed essay

 • An official and complete copy of college transcripts from all previous institutions you have attended

 • An official acceptance letter from an accredited law school within the United States

 • Proof of legal residency in the U.S. (e.g., birth certificate, passport, permanent resident card, etc.)

 Keep in mind when writing your scholarship application essay to impress the judges, you must do more than simply answer the question.
-Adding extra detail helps us learn more about you, so personalize it to your life in a way that helps your personality and goals shine through.
-Focus on particular moments in your life or on a valuable lesson you learned rather than generalizing and always make sure to follow instructions completely.
+Adding extra detail helps us learn more about you, so tell them about your life in a way that helps your personality and goals shine through.
+Focus on moments in your life or on a valuable lesson you learned, rather than generalizing and always make sure to follow instructions completely.